Old English phonology: ie

 The diphthong ie ie, īe was found exclusively in Early West Saxon.
 The quality of ie is disputed: proposals include /[iy]/, /[ie]/, /[iə]/, or a monophthong with an intermediate quality between /[i]/ and /[e]/.
 During the time of Alfred the Great, the spellings ie and i could be interchanged in writing: for example, in the words hiene and hieder, the digraph ie represents an etymological monophthong.
 This is interpreted as a sign that the sound spelled ie was pronounced in Alfred's time as a phonetic monophthong, which Quirk & Wrenn 1957 call "unstable ī̆".
 This "unstable ī̆" sound typically corresponds to ȳ̆ in Late West Saxon, as in gelȳfan for earlier gelīefan and gelīfan ('to believe').
 In contrast, original ī̆ is usually unchanged in Late West Saxon, as in bīdan ('wait').
-Therefore, Quirk & Wrenn 1957 assume that unstable ī̆ and original ī̆ remained distinct in Early West Saxon, even after they came to be interchanged in writing.
+Therefore, Quirk & Wrenn 1957 assume that unstable ī̆ and original ī̆ remained phonetically distinct in Early West Saxon, even after they came to be interchanged in writing.
 (According to another interpretation, however, the "unstable i" may simply have been //i//, and the later //y// can be explained by the fact that Late West Saxon was not a direct descendant of Early West Saxon.
 See Old English dialects.)
 That produced additional instances of //y(ː)// alongside those that developed from i-mutation and from sporadic rounding of //i(ː)// in certain circumstances (e.g. myċel 'much' from earlier miċel with rounding perhaps triggered by the rounded //m//).

 Before a palatal consonant, however, EWS ī̆e normally corresponds to LWS ī̆, as in hīġ 'hay', niht 'night'; i was also common in ġifan 'to give', which might be a variant formation rather than a simplification of EWS ġiefan.

 Early West Saxon ie, īe developed from i-mutation of ea, ēa or io, īo (at the time of i-mutation, the merger of the latter with eo, ēo seems to have not yet occurred).
 In dialects other than West Saxon, i-mutation instead turned ea, ēa into e, ē and left io, īo unchanged.